RadishBeefSoup/radishbeefsoup.github.io/_posts/2022-03-26-Statistic-Basic-Knowledge.markdown

-Metropolis hastings (One example of MCMC) random choose a sample point, Sample a new sample point according to arbitary possible distribution $f$ we could sample from.
+Metropolis hastings (One example of MCMC)

+random choose a sample point, Sample a new sample point according to arbitary possible distribution **f** we could sample from.
 We adjust the acceptance probabilty according to balance stationary condition.
-Finally, the samples we have follow the target distribution $p$ we want to sample from.
+Finally, the samples we have follow the target distribution **p** we want to sample from.
+Does the **f** and **p** only have to the difference of a constant?